 We compared three different potential growth scenarios with regard to rainfall: positive, negative, and flat.
 The initial scenario was first outlined in Higgins et al. (2009) and described a general increase in growth rates (height increments, cm yr-1) across a rainfall gradient.
 This growth relationship was generalized from a study across South Africa (Shackleton 1997).
 We fit a linear model to this relationship so that we could predict growth rates anywhere along the curve.

 Although generally growth is considered to increase with rainfall, we sought to also explore a potential negative relationship.
 To parameterize it, we searched the available literature for diameter and height increments for a known dry site specialist, Colophospermum mopane (Cowling et al. 1997).
 We hypothesized that because of their range limitation, decreased growth rates in areas of increased MAR would be observed.
-Where necessary, we converted diameter increments into height increments using allometric relationships obtained from Kruger National Park trees (Cummings, npublished ata).
+Where necessary, we converted diameter increments into height increments using allometric relationships obtained from Kruger National Park trees (K. Cummings, unpublished data).

 For the null relationship, we combined growth rates used in the calibration of the negative and positive models and generated a sequence of values between the lowest and highest growth rates.
 We then fit a generalized linear model to them that assumes no relationship with rainfall.